 And this continues, until Ereshkigal is cracked open to her heart by being so compassionately witnessed and empathized with.
 She stops.
 Looks at them and asks…

 “Who are you?
 Moaning – groaning – sighing with me?
 If you are gods, I will bless you!
 If you are mortals, I will give you a gift!”

 The two creatures ask for the corpse of Inanna, and true to her word, Ereshkigal releases the dead Inanna to them.
 They pour the sacred water and earth of Life upon her, and Inanna is resurrected.

-We were not taught these ways by our mothers, nor they by their mothers.
-We were not guided into them by our fathers.
-We have not known of these mysteries nor embodied their wisdom for thousands of years.
+We have not known these mysteries nor embodied their wisdom for thousands of years.
+They are not returning.

-The painting that you see here I did over a two year period during the deepening of my perimenopausal experience.
-As you can see, the first figure is my body stripped bare and staked upside down.
-My psyche carried me into its darkness where I was initiated by its profound transformative energies over this period.
+I did this painting over a two year period during the deepening of my peri-menopausal passageway.
+The first figure is my body, imprinted on the paper, stripped bare and staked upside-down.
+My psyche carried me into its depths where I was initiated by its profound transformative forces over this period of my life.
 I worked these energies in authentic movement, expressive painting and authentic writing.
-My gift from Her, my Dark Sister and my resurrected Lover Queen, are the radiating jewels of embodied wisdom you read here.
+My gift from Her, my Dark Sister, and my resurrected Lover Queen, are the radiating jewels of embodied wisdom you read here.